Kyle Terada-USA TODAY Sports. Pictured: Los Angeles Rams quarterback Jared Goff

 In his career, the Packers’ star quarterback has closed as an underdog of three or more points 22 times, winning only won seven of those games.
 Plus, C.J.
 Beathard — the same quarterback who lost by more than four scores to the Rams — almost beat Green Bay in Lambeau on Oct.
 15.

-And even if you happen to like Green Bay to win, it’s available at +371 on the moneyline at BookMaker, a much better price — with higher limits — than this prop is offering.
+And even if you happen to like Green Bay to win, it’s available at +371 on the moneyline as well.

 The Saints are the favorites to hand the Rams their first loss of the season.
 After losing its opener, New Orleans has won five straight.